jewelsofthought/neshama/site/posts/parashot/Yitro.md

 </details>

 v21-25] Go down
 G-d says, "Go down again.
 Warn the people not to approach the mountain (v21).
-Tell the priests to prepare themselves (v22). <span class="note">{Note: It is unclear what extra preparation the priests were supposed to carry out.}</span> Moses responds, saying that the people have been warned, and thus, no one will approach the mountain (v23).
+Tell the priests to prepare themselves (v22). [**Note**: It is unclear what extra preparation the priests were supposed to carry out.]{.note} Moses responds, saying that the people have been warned, and thus, no one will approach the mountain (v23).
 God insists, "Go down.
 Ascend with Aaron.
-But the priests and populace may not ascend (v24). <span class="note">{Note: Have the instructions changed?
-The people were supposed to ascend the mountain upon the hearing the blast of the _shofar_ (from v13).}</span> Moses obeys (v25).
+But the priests and populace may not ascend (v24). [**Note**: Have the instructions changed?
+The people were supposed to ascend the mountain upon the hearing the blast of the _shofar_ (from v13).}]{.note} Moses obeys (v25).

 ## Chapter 20